Pearson-Higher-Ed/alerts/README.usage.md

 See the /demo directory for example usage.

-The component's original source code and the transpiled bundle are available in the npm installation.
-The bundled version is exported as a UMD package supporting AMD, CommonJS2, or a global variable.
+Both the component's original source code and the transpiled UMD bundle are available in the npm installation.

+Use the source when you want to use this project as a sub-component dependency that is referenced in the JSX of your parent component.

+Use the bundled version when you want to drop in the component on your page and instantiate in a DOM element.

 ### Bundle (Simplest)